L0rd5udo/lordsudo/_posts/2024-01-08-IrisCTF OSINT Challenge.md

 #### Description
 Iris visited this cool shop a while back, but forgot where it was!
 What street is it on?

-The file provided is the image below.
+This is the image of the shop.
 <img src="/IrisCtf/Chall1/czechwhere.png" width="640" height="360" />